Builder68/OpenEarlyMacsRAMexpansion/README.md

 MACPLUS REFRESH CYCLES MODE

 As the name suggests, this mode replicates how the Mac Plus generates RAM addresses for refresh cycles.
-The RAM Configurator or auxiliary boards implement the circuit logic of the Mac Plus to emulate this behavior.
+In this mode, the RAM Configurator board generates address bits RA8 and RA0 as in the Mac Plus, subtituting it the default RA0 & RA8.
+A member of 68KMLA forums named Golden Potato was the one who figure out how to generate those bits.
+Thanks again Golden Potato!

-A few several input signals pickup trough cables soldered to specific points on the LB are needed for this mode, fortunately some of them have been already pickup on the expansion board, so to avoid soldering on the LB, you could take those repeated signals directly from the pins on J5 accordinly
+An additional few input signals pickup trough cables soldered to specific points on the LB are needed for this mode, fortunately most of the signals are taken trough the piggy back socket on U4F.

+The additional signals pickup trough cables are:

  7. A19 - PIN #8  - J5 - EXPANSION BOARD
  8. A20 - PIN #7  - J5 - EXPANSION BOARD
  9. A17 - PIN #3  - J5 - EXPANSION BOARD or Pin #45 (CPU)
-10. VA5 - PIN #3 - (U2F)
+10. VA5 - PIN #13 - (U3G)
 11. A18 - PIN #2  - J5 - EXPANSION BOARD or PIN #46 (CPU)
-12. VA13 -
+12. VA13 - PIN #12 - (U3G)
+13. /DMA - PIN #15 - (U2G)